atk4/data/docs/persistence/sql/queries.md

 ```

 Inside your query table names and aliases will always be surrounded by backticks.
-If you want to use a more complex expression, use :php:class:`Expression` as
+If you want to use a more complex expression, use {php:class}`Expression` as
 table:

 ```